PowerShellCrack/PSInstallApplication/README.md

 ## The Application(s)
-This can be multiple applications
+This can be multiple applications.
+The script will loop through each one in order

 Application Configurations:
  - Name: Name of specific task to run (Used for logging and if DetectionRule has value of [Name])